Fepulea’i Margie Apa - Chief Executive

 Guided by the Pae Ora (Healthy Futures) Act 2022, the National Public Health Service provides services that are nationally planned, regionally coordinated and locally tailored.
 This team contributes to the reform system shift “All people will be able to access a comprehensive range of support in their local communities to help them stay well”, by ensuring the delivery of public health services nationally, regionally and locally keep communities well.

-Dr Dale Bramley - National Director, Improvement and Innovation
+Dr Dale Bramley - National Director, Planning, Funding and Outcomes

 Bio: Dr Dale Bramley